swiftmade/playback/README.md

 - Works only for POST requests.
 Other endpoints are ignored.
 - Smart enough to verify path + headers + body is identical before returning the response.
 - Will record and play back 2xx and 5xx responses, without touching your controller again.
-- Doesn't remember the response if there was a valiation error (4xx).
+- Doesn't remember the response if there was a validation error (4xx).
 So it's safe to retry.
 - Prevents race conditions using Laravel's support for cache locks.